 AND

-(2) [Insert the Name of Supplier] (Registration No. ***), a company incorporated in [Malaysia] whose registered office is at [insert address] (“Supplier”) of the other part.
+(2) Progressive Growth Partners Pty Ltd (trading as Mutinex) (Registration No. 627627365), a company incorporated in [Australia] whose registered office is at [4/55 Regent Street, Chippendale, NSW 2008] (“Supplier”) of the other part.

 WHEREAS:

 (A) The Customer is licensed under the Communications and Multimedia Act 1998 to own and provide network facilities, network services and applications services within Malaysia.